Dev-Corporations-Inc/statuspage/README.md

 # statuspage
-The status page for Dev Corporations Ltd.
+The status page for Dev Corporations Inc.